 World Literature 4 credits

-This course explores human experience by examining diverse aesthetic and cultural perspectives in historic and contemporary world literature.
-Readings will range across eras and genres, and will include writers from multiple geographies—in addition to America and Britain, South Asia, Africa, the Middle East, and the Caribbean.
-As we define the category “world literature,” we will explore how ethnicity, nationalism, religion, gender, and economics have impacted the formation of classic and contemporary texts around the globe.
+This course considers human experience by examining diverse aesthetic and cultural perspectives in historic and contemporary world literature.
+Readings range across eras and genres, and will include writers from multiple geographies—in addition to America and Britain, South Asia, Africa, the Middle East, and the Caribbean.
+As we define the category “world literature,” we will explore how ethnicity, nationalism, religion, gender, and economics have impacted the formation of texts around the globe.
 Prerequisite: Successful completion of En102 or En150 or approval of Division Chair.